henrychristiansen-umich/Multifaceted-Optimization-Algorithm/README.md

 # Running MOA

+To run MOA:
-To run MOA, download the latest version of GMAT from https://sourceforge.net/projects/gmat/files/GMAT/GMAT-R2026a/.
-Modify load_gmat.py in the src folder to include the correct filepath to the GMAT directory.
-Run run_moa.py with the specified arguments.
+(1) download the latest version of GMAT from https://sourceforge.net/projects/gmat/files/GMAT/GMAT-R2026a/ (2) Modify load_gmat.py in the src folder to include the correct filepath to the GMAT directory (3) Modify mopt.py and fopt.py to include the correct filepath to the data folder (rel_path) (4) Run run_moa.py with the specified arguments.